Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The volcano-style nozzle offers an extended melt path for better filament flow at high speeds.

-Two metallic 3D printer nozzle parts produced by Creality K1 Max, displayed against a textured gray background.
+Two metallic 3D printer nozzles, one copper and one brass, possibly created by the Creality K1 Max, displayed on a textured gray background.

 How does the K1 Max handle filament storage and feeding?